projectcalico/calico/master/getting-started/docker/tutorials/advanced-policy.md

 #### Create a Docker network

-To create a Docker network using Calico, run the `docker network create` command specifying "calico" as both the network and IPAM driver.
+To create a Docker network using Calico, run the `docker network create` command specifying `calico` as the network driver and `calico-ipam` as the IPAM driver.

 For example, suppose we want to provide network policy for a set of database containers.
 We can create a network called `databases` with the the following
 command:

 ```
-docker network create --driver calico --ipam-driver calico databases
+docker network create --driver calico --ipam-driver calico-ipam databases
 ```

 #### View the policy associated with the network

-You can use the `calicoctl profile <profile> rule show` to display the rules in the profile associated with the `databases` network.
+You can use the `calicoctl get -o yaml profile <profile>` to display the rules in the profile associated with the `databases` network.

 The network name can be supplied as the profile name and the `calicoctl` tool